ufukomer/spring-training/README.md

 #### 12. Spring Bean Lifecycle (beanlifecycle)
 - beanlifecycle: Initialize and destroy specific variables by using init-method, destroy-method in spring configuration file.
 - defaultmethods: Define init and destroy methods inside 'beans' tag.
-- lifecyclemethods: Implementation of InitializingBean, DisposableBean classes to perform custom initialization, destroy.
-<br/> @PostConstruct, @PostDestroy with these annotation we are independent
+- lifecyclemethods: Implementation of InitializingBean, DisposableBean classes to perform custom initialization, destroy. @PostConstruct, @PostDestroy with these annotations init and destroy methods are independent from configuration file.
+But we have to define CommonAnnotationBeanPostProcessor class in configuration file.
 #### 13. Spring Bean Post Processor & @Required (beanpostprocessor)
 - The BeanPostProcessor interface defines callback methods that you can implement to provide your own instantiation logic.
 - @Required annotation indicates that the affected bean property must be populated in XML configuration file at configuration time otherwise the container throws a BeanInitializationException exception.